Skip to content

 6.0

 To import an exported base folder into another group/workspace, use the following command.
+The import takes typically much longer than the export.

 seatable.sh python-env /opt/seatable/seatable-server-latest/dtable-web/manage.py import_dtable_folder --workspace-id="<workspace id>" --path="<path to folder>"